danpeirce/danpeirce.github.io/2018/oled-v1.2/readme.md

 #### Renamed main File

 It was decided to rename the main file of the project and move unused functions to a different file.
-This change may be cherry picked into other branches.
+This change has now been cherry picked and merged into older branches.

--   The hash to cherry pick from is given below:
+-   The hash that was cherry picked from is given below:

     -   &lt;3962c9e44e09b1ef240829ac2531e926d5549208&gt;